martell-n-tardy/Data-Visualization/SuperDrugs Dataset/README.md

 ![](https://github.com/martell-n-tardy/Data-Visualization/blob/main/SuperDrugs%20Dataset/Dashboards/Question3.png)

-All dashboard images used in this mini case study are available within the folder titled *Dashboards* or accessed directly using https://github.com/martell-n-tardy/Data-Visualization/tree/main/SuperDrugs%20Dataset/Dashboards
+All dashboard images used in this mini case study are available within the folder titled *Dashboards* or can be accessed directly using https://github.com/martell-n-tardy/Data-Visualization/tree/main/SuperDrugs%20Dataset/Dashboards